weaveworks-experiments/flux-classic/site/fluxctl.md

 ```
 Usage:
-  fluxctl select <service> <rule> [flags]
+  fluxctl select <service> [flags]

 Flags:
-      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs
+      --env string      select only containers with these environment variable values, given as comma-delimited key=value pairs
-      --image="": select only containers with this image
+      --image string    select only containers with this image
-      --labels="": select only containers with these labels, given as comma-delimited key=value pairs
+      --labels string   select only containers with these labels, given as comma-delimited key=value pairs
+      --name string     give the selection a friendly name (otherwise it will get a random name)
-      --tag="": select only containers with this tag
+      --tag string      select only containers with this tag
 ```

-When you use `fluxctl select ...`, you give the rule a name.
-The name can be used to remove that rule later.
+When you use `fluxctl select ...`, the rule is given a name (which is generated if you don't supply it).
+The name is used to remove that rule later.
 A container that matched the removed rule may remain as an instance, if it matches another rule.

 ```
 Usage: